AzureIoTGBB/iot-edge-configuration-manager/README.md

 2. Freezer (acrcontainers.azurecr.io/freezer:v2)
 3. Temp Analyzer (acrcontainers.azurecr.io/tempanalyzer:v1)

-Each of these modules has a set of Desired Properties and Routes that define the workload configuration on IoTEdge.
+Each of these Modules has a set of Desired Properties and Routes that define the workload configuration on IoTEdge.

-The input to REST API to generate IoT Edge manifest will be as follows:
+The input to REST API to generate IoT Edge manifest for this workload will be as follows:

 ```json
 [